 - Pop-ups on your website

 They can also range in length from a single question to a more in-depth survey.
 Most companies use a few basic types of feedback templates, but there are many variations in how these forms are presented.
 Feedback requests can appear as pop-ups on web pages, chatbots, or emails.
 They can also range in length from a single question to a more in-depth survey.
+You can insert your feedback form in beautifully designed popup templates and collect customer feedback.
 The type of customer feedback form you choose will depend on what kind of information you’re seeking.

 While there are numerous ways to collect feedback, two of the most popular frameworks are customer satisfaction surveys and user experience questionnaires.